 Culturally, sexuality is not openly discussed and many Japanese people have never heard the term ‘LGBTQ.’
 Former students have described their Japanese peers’ reactions to LGBTQ identities as neither strongly positive or negative, but mostly curious.
 There are a few LGBTQ groups in Osaka to which students may have access.

 The Japanese government legally recognizes only male and female genders, and trans individuals may change their legal gender only after reassignment surgery.
-Japanese culture has very strict gender roles, and very few Japanese people live publicly outside of the gender binary.
+Japanese fashion and media such as anime and manga will sometimes explore androgynous trends or aesthetics, though Japanese culture as a whole has very strict gender roles, and very few Japanese people live publicly outside of the gender binary.
 Many gender non-conforming students have reported receiving more attention for appearing not ethnically Japanese rather than how they choose to present their gender.

 There is no official religion in Japan.
 Shinto and Buddhism are the local Japanese religions, while minor religions include Christianity, Baha’i, Judaism, Islam, among others.
 The Japanese Constitution guarantees freedom of religion for all.
 There are local Christian places of worship, as well as many temples and shrines.
 There are a few Muslim and Jewish places of worship, but those may require commuting outside of Osaka.
 Generally, there are no strong positive or negative attitudes toward certain religions.